 Can I compost any bathroom items safely at home?

-Are eco swaps actually better for the planet if they’re shipped online?
+Are eco swaps good for the environment if they are shipped online?

 ✨ Final Thoughts

-Soon, your bathroom won’t just look cleaner—it will be cleaner.
+Your bathroom will look clean, but it will be clean.
 Less waste, less clutter, and more mindful living.
-And every time you pick up a reusable item, you’ll feel the satisfaction of making a choice that benefits both you and the planet.
+Every time you reach for a reusable item, you can feel good knowing you are making a choice that is good for yourself as well as the planet.